 Master of Science First Professional

-You must create and present a graduating portfolio of work in order to qualify for degree candidacy.
-First professional students also complete a significant research paper or position paper that facilitates in-depth understanding of an interior design topic of your choice in addition to your studio/lecture/seminar courses.
+You must create and present a graduating portfolio of work at the end of your studies in order to qualify for degree candidacy.
+First professional students also complete a significant programming document that shows their critical thinking and analysis in conjunction with a studio project.

 Second studio doctoral housing project by First Professional Program graduate Krystil Hernandez.

 Admissions Requirements for the First Professional Master of Science Degree

 Admission to the Masters degree programs is based on University requirements as defined in the Graduate Degree Requirements section of the FSU Graduate Bulletin as well as those of the Interior Design Department.

 The Interior Design Department requires the following items in order to be considered for the program.
 Unless otherwise noted, these are submitted to FSU through the FSU online admissions procedure.

 - an official undergraduate transcript indicating a minimum 3.0 grade point average on the last 60 hours of the completed undergraduate degree.
 Download a GPA Calculator Sheet.

 - A minimum Graduate Record Examination (GRE) score of 149 verbal and 145 quantitative.
 If GRE was taken prior to November 2011, minimum scores are 430 verbal and 540 quantitative.
 Note that GRE scores are one of many factors considered in admittance.

 - Students with English as a second language must meet the university standard of 80 for TOEFL scores or 6.5 for IELTS scores.
 Students with English language concerns should speak with Dr. Jill Pable, Director of Graduate Studies at email@example.com